plfa/plfa.github.io/README.md

 permalink: /about/
 ---

 This book is an introduction to programming language theory, written in Agda.
-The authors are [Wen Kokke][twitter.com/wenkokke] and [Philip Wadler][twitter.com/PhilipWadler].
+The authors are [Wen Kokke](twitter.com/wenkokke) and [Philip Wadler](https://softwarefoundations.cis.upenn.edu/).

 Please send us comments!
 The text is currrently being drafted.
 The first draft of Part I will be completed before the end of March 2018.
 When that is done it will be announced here, and that would be an excellent time to comment on the first part.

-The book was inspired by [Software Foundations][softwarefoundations.cis.upenn.edu], but presents the material in a different way; see the [Preface](Preface).
+The book was inspired by [Software Foundations](softwarefoundations.cis.upenn.edu), but presents the material in a different way; see the [Preface](Preface).

 ## How to host literate code